-- To report infractions immediately, directly to the Referee and using the wording of the Rules, - Where to stand for the start of the various events,

-- When to sit for longer distance freestyle events, - Of lanes to be supervised, - Of turns and finishing touches in form strokes, - How they are to indicate, report (and record) all rule infringements, - Of observing turns to assist Inspectors of Turns, - Of any recent alterations to the Rules or meet requirements and their application, - That no signals are to be used to indicate rule infringements, movement from a set position can indicate to the Referee a report is coming, - Check that they have a whistle especially Judges of Strokes 1 and 2.
+- To report infractions immediately, directly to the Referee and using the wording of the Rules - Where to stand for the start of the various events - When to sit for longer distance freestyle events - Of lanes to be supervised - Of turns and finishing touches in form strokes - How they are to indicate, report and record all rule infractions - Of observing turns to assist Inspectors of Turns - Of any recent alterations to the Rules or meet requirements and their application - That no signals are to be used to indicate rule infractions.
+Movement from a set position can indicate to the Referee that a report is coming - Check that they have a whistle especially Judges of Strokes 1 and 2.

-2.5.
-Check Starters and Marshals (Clerks of Course)
+2.5 Check Starters and Clerks of Course

-Ensure Check Starter(s) and Marshal(s) are aware
+Ensure Check Starters and Clerks of Course (Marshalls) are aware:

-- Where appropriate, of any operation of a Claims Board (Claims Boards are no longer used at State Meets), - That athletes are given every chance to swim, - Of check and recheck procedure, - As appropriate, to close off events promptly, - Where appropriate, ensure that the Referee and the Chief Recorder are advised in a timely manner of opportunities to amalgamate and/or reseed, - Of the latest swim suit Rules and regulations, and to check that swimsuits comply with the Rules, - Of the latest Rules and regulations governing advertising on swimsuits, apparel and pool deck equipment, and to check that swimsuits, apparel and pool deck equipment comply with the Rules, - Of control over swimmers, - About timely performance of respective tasks, - When to bring athletes to the Referee, - Of maintaining an appropriate working relationship with the athletes.
+- Of the Marshalling procedures to be used for the Meet - Where appropriate, of any operation of a Claims Board (Claims Boards are no longer used at State Meets) - That athletes are given every chance to swim. - Of check and recheck procedure - As appropriate, to close off events promptly - Where appropriate, ensure that the Technical Manager, Referee and the CRS/Chief Recorder are advised in a timely manner of opportunities to amalgamate and/or reseed - Of the latest swimsuit Rules and regulations and to check that swimsuits comply with the Rules - Of the latest Rules and regulations governing advertising on swimsuits, apparel and pool deck equipment and to check that swimsuits, apparel and pool deck equipment comply with the Rules - Of control over swimmers - About timely performance of respective tasks - Of where the Check Starters are to stand to indicate to the Referee that all swimmers are in place, ready for the start - When to bring athletes to the Referee - Of maintaining an appropriate working relationship with the athletes.

-2.6.
-Starter
+2.6 Starter